About Us

 Medium-term goals:

-Engage the local community to fundraise and educate the public on the importance of spay/neuter, the key to reducing and eliminating the overpopulation of community cats, who often suffer and die alone, something that is 100% preventable.
+Engage the local community to fundraise and educate the public on the importance of spay/neuter, the key to reducing and eliminating the overpopulation of community cats, who far too often suffer and die alone, something that is 100% preventable.

 Long-term goals: